-- You must update the gyp build scripts lists with your changes.
+- You must update the build files with your changes.
 See

-- ANGLE also now maintains a BUILD.gn script for Chromium's gn build.
-If you changed the gyp files other than to add or remove new files, you will also need to update BUILD.gn.
-Ask a project member for help with testing if you don't have a Chromium checkout.
+- ANGLE‘s BUILD.gn script is used by Chromium's gn build.
+If you change build files other than to add or remove source files be aware you could break the Chromium build.
+ANGLE’s commit queue (CQ) will detect such breakage.
+Ask a project member for help with Chromium issues if you don't have a Chromium checkout.

 - If you modified

 - You must update the bison-generated compiler sources.
 Download and install the latest 64-bit Bison and flex from official Cygwin on Windows.
 From the Cygwin shell run

 src/compiler/translator and update your CL.
 Do not edit the generated files by hand.

 - NOTE: You can ignore failing chunk messages if there are no compile errors.